10 Types of Barb Fish to Keep in Your Aquarium

 Indeed, they seem to get quite territorial among a single group, so placing one male along with several females is perhaps the best option for inexperienced keepers.

 If you are missing some cute splashes of orange across your not-so-big, planted tank, rhombo barbs will certainly make a greatly vibrant addition.
 And they are suitable even for small community tanks, as they are quite peaceful and well-adaptable pets.

-Indeed, a school of 8 rhombos can happily live into a 10-gallon home, and they may tolerate a wide range of pH levels.
-Even though they prefer water of more acidic values, they may adapt simply fine to neutral values, too.
+Indeed, a school of 8 rhombos can happily live in a 10-gallon home, and they may tolerate a wide range of pH levels.
+Even though these barb types prefer water of more acidic values, they may adapt simply fine to neutral values, too.